-\begin{remark} We assume that human user's corrections $\boldsymbol{a}_{t_k}\in\mathbb{R}^m$ are in the robot's input space, which means that $\boldsymbol{a}_{t_k}$ can be directly added to the robot's input $\boldsymbol{u}_{t_k}$.
-This can be satisfied in some cases such as autonomous driving, where a user directly manipulates the steering angle of a vehicle.
-For other cases where the corrections are not readily in the robot's input space, this requirement could be fulfilled through certain human-robot interfaces, which translate the correction signals into the input space.
-Then, $\boldsymbol{a}_{t_k}$ denotes the translated correction.
-The reason why we do not consider the corrections in the robot's state space is that 1) the input corrections may be easier in implementation, and 2) the corrections in the state space can be infeasible for some under-actuated robot systems \cite{tedrake2009underactuated}.
+\begin{remark} We assume that human corrections $\boldsymbol{a}_{t_k}\in\mathbb{R}^m$ are in the robot input space, which means that $\boldsymbol{a}_{t_k}$ can be directly added to robot input $\boldsymbol{u}_{t_k}$.
+This can be readily fulfilled in some applications such as autonomous vehicles, where a user directly changes the steering angle of a vehicle.
+For other cases where the corrections are not readily in the robot input space, it could be met via some specific interfaces (or computation), which map correction signals to the robot input space.
+For example, when a human interacts with the end effector of a robot manipulator, one can convert the task-space contact force to the joint torques via Jacobian.
+Then, $\boldsymbol{a}_{t_k}$ is the mapped correction.
+The reason why we do not consider the corrections in the state space is that 1) corrections in input spaces may be easier to implement, as shown in our later experiments, and 2) corrections in state spaces can be infeasible for the under-actuated robot systems \cite{tedrake2009underactuated}.

 \end{remark}